adc-trust-ai/trust-free/README.md

 ## More Information

-For more details, documentation, and information about the full upcoming 'pro' version of the TRUST algorithm, please visit our official website:
+For more details, documentation, and information about the full upcoming 'pro' version of the TRUST™ algorithm, please visit our official website:

 https://adc-trust-ai.github.io/trust/

-Further details about the TRUST algorithm can be found in our preprint on arXiv:
+Further details about the TRUST™ algorithm can be found in our preprint on arXiv:

 https://www.arxiv.org/abs/2506.15791